Kantabanji: Economy

-Kantabanji is located in the western part of Odisha and is a business center for the nearby villagers also it is a business hub in western Odisha.
-Cotton and paddy are the major crops grown and the products are sold to private buyers as well as to the government.
+Kantabanji is located in western Odisha, a business center for the nearby villages and a business hub in western Odisha.
+Cotton and paddy are the major crops grown and the produce sold to private buyers as well as to the government.

 Kantabanji has two malls - Muskan Mall where everything is available under one roof, from grocery, clothes to entertainment everything is available at best price, and "Sai Central" which is under construction.

 Politics

 Kantabanji (Vidhan Sabha constituency) includes Kantabanji, Turekela block, Bangomunda block and Muribahal block.
 Kantabanji is part of Bolangir (Lok Sabha constituency).